webplatform/docs/css/properties/text-rendering/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Code=/* Let the user agent decide how to optimize text for speed, legibility and geometric precision. */
+|Code=/* The user agent will decide how to optimize text for speed, legibility and geometric precision. */
 body {
 	text-rendering: auto;
 }

-/* The user agent will prioritize text rendering speed. */ body {
+/* The user agent will prioritize the rendering speed of text. */ body {
 	text-rendering: optimizeSpeed;
 }

-/* The user agent will prioritize text legibility. */ body {
+/* The user agent will prioritize the legibility of text. */ body {
 	text-rendering: optimizeLegibility;
 }